 Chronic granulomatous disease is characterized by WBCs that cannot produce activated O2 compounds and by defects in phagocytic cell microbicidal function.
 Manifestations include recurrent infections; multiple granulomatous lesions of the lungs, liver, lymph nodes, and GI and GU tract; abscesses; lymphadenitis; hypergammaglobulinemia; elevated ESR; and anemia.
-Diagnosis is by assessing O2 radical production in WBCs via a flow cytometric respiratory burst assay.
+Diagnosis is by assessing O2 radical production in WBCs via a flow cytometric oxidative burst assay.
 Treatment is with antibiotics, antifungal drugs, and interferon-γ; granulocyte transfusions may be needed.

 Symptoms and Signs

 CGD usually begins with recurrent abscesses during early childhood, but in a few patients, onset is delayed until the early teens.
-Typical pathogens are catalase-producing organisms (eg, Staphylococcus aureus; Escherichia coli; Serratia, Klebsiella; and Pseudomonas sp; fungi).
+Typical pathogens are catalase-producing organisms (eg, Staphylococcus aureus; Escherichia coli; Serratia, Klebsiella, and Pseudomonas sp; fungi).
 Aspergillus infections are the leading cause of death.

 Multiple granulomatous lesions occur in the lungs, liver, lymph nodes, and GI and GU tract (causing obstruction).
 Suppurative lymphadenitis, hepatosplenomegaly, pneumonia, and hematologic evidence of chronic infection are common.
 Skin, lymph node, lung, liver, and perianal abscesses; stomatitis; and osteomyelitis also occur.
 Growth may be delayed.